Tools

 Sustainable Development Safeguards (SDSs)

 The GHG Crediting Program and the Biodiversity Crediting Program establish the rules and requirements for project holders and biodiversity conservation initiatives.
-These programs emphasize not only the reduction of Greenhouse Gas Emissions and quantification of biodiversity net gains but also the undertaking of a process of social and environmental due diligence.
+These programs emphasize not only the reduction of Greenhouse Gas Emissions and quantification of biodiversity conservation but also the undertaking of a process of social and environmental due diligence.
 Project and initiative holders are required to identify and address environmental and socio-economic risks that may arise during project/initiative activities.

 BioCarbon has developed the 'Sustainable Development Safeguards' tool, which ensures that project and initiative owners provide evidence of risk management and monitoring action plans to avoid or mitigate negative impacts of project/initiative activities.